josehu07/josehu07.github.io/_posts/2020-02-10-personal-dev-environment.md

 ```

 Then, close and reopen Windows Terminal.
 You should enter a default profile of Ubuntu 20.04 subsystem automatically, and should be in the home `~` directory.
 Install Zsh and all the other tools/themes as desired.

+Currently, Windows Terminal does not support proper bold text display yet.
+It treats bold text as "brighter" text, like in some older terminal software.
+Still waiting for future updates on Windows Terminal...